The Importance of Daylight Lamps

-These artists knew instinctively what science has spent years researching: the human eye adapts to its background and can see relative color regardless of lighting.
+Famous artists such as Vermeer, Renoir and Raphael knew instinctively what science has spent years researching: the human eye adapts to its background and can see relative color regardless of lighting.
 The eye has problems, however, with seeing true color as the light changes.
-And while the eye can focus on tiny detail or gaze off into the horizon, it also has its flaws.
-Poor light can add to eye strain, overly harsh lighting can create painful glare and accurate color-matching is difficult without daylight.
+In addition, poor light can add to eye strain, overly harsh lighting can create painful glare and accurate color-matching is difficult without daylight.

 The Complex Nature of Light

 Natural daylight from the sun contains all colors and wavelengths of light, from the visible light we can see to the infrared and ultraviolet we cannot.
 Each wavelength of light within the visible spectrum also has a temperature and adjusting the color temperature changes the light itself.

 Different colors and intensities of light affect the eye's ability to stay on task.
 Avoiding glare means avoiding damage to the powerful, yet delicate, retina.
 Using sufficient light means preventing squinting, as well as the eye strain and headache that can accompany it.
 Full spectrum lighting is also used to treat forms of seasonal depression (or SAD), which can disastrously affect a jewelry maker's creativity and ability to work.

 This has created demand for artificial lighting that can stand in for absent sunlight, giving the artist's eye the full spectrum of light it needs to create.
 Proper neutral lighting--such as light from a daylight lamp--offers greater accuracy when using color.